Women in the Soviet–Afghan War: Women's organisations

+Refugees

 Women refugees often faced significant issues with discrimination, especially as some refugee camps were de facto controlled by fundamentalist Mujahideen.
 According to Faridullah Bezhan of Monash University, several refugee camps "served as laboratories for Islamic fundamentalists, allowing them to control and segregate women, a practice that they implemented in full when they took over the country in the early 1990s" and that Western aid for refugees tended to emphasise the geopolitics of bringing down the Soviet-backed government, leading to widespread cooperation with fundamentalist Mujahideen.
 According to Sima Samar, a doctor and refugee during the War who later served as Minister of Women's Affairs of Afghanistan from 2001 to 2003: "For female refugees the living conditions were particularly dire.
 There was little to no access to basic necessities such as washrooms, medical clinics, and education.
 The aid that was being distributed was both male and war dominated."
+According to British academic Anthony Hyman, "education for girls languished in Pakistan, as in rural areas of Afghanistan, where conservative mullahs' influence grew enormously in the 1980s."

 Women of other nationalities

 Joanne Herring, an American socialite and diplomat who had a long association and political relations with the President of Pakistan Zia-ul-Haq during the 1980s, was a leading figure in creating United States support for the Mujahideen during the War.

 In 1988, British journalist Christina Lamb was awarded Young Journalist of the Year for her coverage of the Soviet occupation of Afghanistan.